frankshubibasheke/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Understanding the concept of pointers and dyanmic memory allocation in c programming.
+Understanding the concepts of pointers and dyanmic memory allocation in c programming.